madanyc/workfront-learn.en/help/resource-management/workload-balancer/assign-work-in-workload-balancer/assign-work-in-the-workload-balancer.md

 ---
 title: Assign work in the Workload Balancer
 description: Learn how view the task summary panel and make assignments to an unassigned task.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8878
+exl-id: ec3dd98e-4944-4d6a-9936-be83c390fa2e
 ---
 # Assign work in the [!DNL Workload Balancer]